Full Guide to Force Delete Files/Folders on Windows/Mac

 However, users sometimes come across an issue that specific files/folders won’t get deleted.
-Situations like: the file is in use; Access is denied; another program uses the file; the file is corrupted or unreadable.
+Situations like: the file are in use; Access is denied; another program uses the file; the file is corrupted or unreadable.
 Since a certain file in this peculiar state can sometimes amount to gigabytes, you could have a hard time trying to tackle the problem when you want to free up drive space.
 To help users fix the problem, we lay out 12 solutions as below and please take your time to learn how to force delete files/folders.

 How to Force Delete Files/Folders on Windows XP, 7, 8, and 10

 In most cases, users can’t delete a file because a process is currently using the file.
 If you know there is a process that has opened the file, terminate the process, and try deleting the file again.

 A trickier situation, in this case, is that the process currently using the file might be a hidden one.
 Then, what users need to do is to find out the process and terminate it, which can be done by using Task Manager.
 Refer to the steps to learn how to force delete files/folders or force delete recycle bin on Windows 10,7,8 and XP in this way.

 Step 1: Right-click on the Start menu and select Task Manager.

 Step 2: Under the Performance tab, Click on Open Resource Monitor.

 Step 3: Click on the CPU tab.

 Step 4: In the Associated handles section, enter the name of the file in the search field.